POLOWB/Social-Book/README.md

-This is a simple frontend social website like facebook,with just a home-page and profile-page liked together.
+This is a simple frontend social website like facebook,with just a home-page and profile-page linked together.